VS (group)

 VS were a British R&B and pop group that had three hit singles in the United Kingdom.
 The group were the brainchild of Blue member Simon Webbe (who was also their manager), Melody from DJ Pied Piper and the Masters of Ceremonies, and established singer-songwriter Ali Tennant, who came together to form the production company 'Love for Music'.
+The group consisted of Vocalists Marvin Humes, Chinyere McKenzie, Ryan Taylor, & Rappers Jaime Summaz and Blimi.